NIS 5 billion

 Damaged food

-Actions taken to Reduce Food Waste in the Retail and Distribution Sector
+Actions Undertaken to Reduce Food Waste During Retail and Distribution

-Retailers and food manufacturers sometimes work to reduce waste and rescue food based on economic considerations.
-Food waste is reduced in several ways:
+Retailers and distributors already make efforts to reduce waste and rescue food, due to economic considerations.
+This is done in several ways:

 2. Food donation